kngpvrk/BP1-SeismicWavePropagation/README.md

-### Progamming Tools
+### Programming Tools

 The programming language *Julia* and the *Visual Studio Code editor* were utilized for this purpose.
 For the visualization, the Julia package *Plots* and *Pyplot* were used to create graphical plots of the simulation results, while the *Measure* package allowed the customization of the plot layouts.

 ### Core Equations

 This project is based on several fundamental equations that describe seismic wave propagation in an elastic medium.
-Among these, the two most importants ones are the wave velocity equations and the force balance equation.
+Among these, the two most important ones are the wave velocity equations and the force balance equation.

-1. **Wave Velocities**: The theoretical velocities of P- and S-waves are calculated using the following equation.
+1. **Wave Velocities**: The theoretical velocities of P- and S-waves are calculated using the following equations.
 Here, `K` is the bulk modulus, `G` the shear modulus and `ρ` the density of the medium.

 $$
 v_p = \sqrt{\frac{K + \frac{4}{3}G}{\rho}}